 my Pottery Shed

 “At school, my teacher (who was called Christopher Wren!) really inspired me.
 I went on to Medway College of Design and had the opportunity to learn pottery from some really great teachers.
-This year I’ve been able to work on some new designs and colours, and have my work in Moda in Folkestone, and also making for Pot and Vessel – she’s got some really interesting plants, which really suit my pots!”
+I’ve been able to work on some new designs and colours.
+I also have my work in Moda in Folkestone, and I make for Pot and Vessel – she’s got some really interesting plants, which really suit my pots!”

 Harbour Market Traders

 Kelly Davis is the designer behind Red One Design.
 “I am an artist and love creating the things I sell.
 All the embroidery is done by hand, and I draw too.
 I want to sell interesting products, so you can see there are embroidered tees, hand-designed tote bags, socks..
-I studied printed textile design at Rochester College and have been selling at the Harbour Marketplace for 2 years now.
-My first pop-up shop will be on The Old High Street in September 2020 and who knows where things will go from there!
+I studied printed textile design at Rochester College and have been selling at the Harbour Marketplace since 2018.

-“My online sales have increased over the past 6 months, during the pandemic, but I love meeting customers and seeing people face to face.
+“My online sales have increased since the pandemic, but I love meeting customers and seeing people face to face.
 I get my inspiration from the natural world.
 Colours, patterns and textures all influence my work and take it into different directions.”